Exploring the Mystery – Verse One of the Tao Te Ching

 It reminds me of a vision board.

-But your desires come from nothingness, just like their manifestation comes from nothingness.
+Your desires come from nothingness, just like their manifestation comes from nothingness.
 Together, both form the magic of Tao.

 Where are you on the scale of desiring versus allowing?